Updated 7/9/18: *Anna, *Violet, and *Rosie have been adopted!

 From the Joy Home sponsorship page:

-Joy is our home for younger girls with autoimmune diseases, learning disabilities, and physical [disabilities].
-Most of our girls are between the ages of two and fifteen.
-The majority of our Joy Home girls attend local schools where they learn English, math, and science.
+Joy Home is home to home to sixteen sweet girls.
+Our Joy girls range between the ages of two and fifteen.
+The majority of our Joy Home girls attend local public schools where they learn English, math, and science.
 They also have on-site tutors that help them with their school work.
 A few of our older girls attend Anjali School for the Blind, our onsite school for our blind children.
 This energetic bunch loves to spend time playing together and is frequently found playing together on the trampoline.

 Joy Home Yellow